Shepherd-ITSec/agent-bughunt/README.md

    - Alternativly you can uses the models provided by SURF together with github copilot
      - Info: Theese models are not as strong as the commercial once
    - Therfore [install Visual Studio Code Insiders](https://code.visualstudio.com/insiders/)
-   - Click right in the copilot window on `select model` and singe-in with any account.
+   - Click on the right in the copilot window on `select model` and singe-in with any account.

-   - Click right in the copilot window on `Auto` and select `Manage Models`
+   - Click  on the right in the copilot window on `Auto` and select `Manage Models`
    - Click `+ Add Models..` and select `OpenAPI compatible`
    - Use the following specifications in this order, followed by the API key
    ```json